Contact Us Today (424) 372-3112

 How Long Does the Mental Treatment Program Last?

 The cost of the mental health diversion can come from public or private funds.
 If you can't afford private treatment, you will be referred to a county mental health agency or another court.
-The county mental health agency must agree to accept responsibility of providing treatment.
+The county mental health agency must agree to accept responsibility for providing treatment.

 Charged with a California Crime?
 Contact Us for Help

 Through a commitment to intensive mental health treatment, defendants can earn a complete dismissal of even serious felony charges.
+This is not just a legal process, but a chance for a fresh start, offering optimism and motivation to the defendants.

 If you or a family member has been charged with a crime and has a history, diagnosed or undiagnosed, of mental health issues, our attorneys can consult with you regarding the opportunity to petition the court for Mental Health Diversion.
 The Mental Health Diversion statute also applies retroactively to certain categories of defendants who have already been convicted, and as such, there may be appellate opportunities available.
+You are not alone in this process, and we are here to support you.

 Related Content: